anlif/rtt_minimal/README.md

 # Running
 ## Prerequisites
 Install Nordic SDK11 and JLink debugging tools.
+You also need an [RTT implementation](http://download.segger.com/J-Link/RTT/RTT_Implementation_141217.zip) that will run on your microcontroller.
 Connect a nRF52 dev kit to your USB port.

 ## Configure the Makefile
 Set ``SDK_DIR`` to the path to the Nordic SDK and ``RTT_DIR`` to the SEGGER RTT dir in the Makefile.